imixs/imixs-marty/src/site/markdown/ui/index.md

 # Imixs-Marty - User Interface

-Imixs-Marty contains UI components and JSF fragments to be integrated into a application.
+The Imixs-Marty UI module provides additional UI interfaces and web components to implement modern web front-ends.
+The UI interfaces are provided as custom facelets having a custom namespace.
 The marty widgets are often based jquery.
 The JQuery libraries are included in the Imixs JSF Tools which can be added in the header on a jsf page.

 ## Installation